-Clients who come to us looking for support in their executive career searches vary by personality and experience as much as the rest of the population—with one exception.
-Often these high-powered executives think they know everything there is to know about negotiation.
-Perhaps in their respective fields, they do, however, typically when they negotiate their own compensation (unless we help them) they leave a lot of money on the table.
+Clients come to us looking for support in their executive career searches.
+They vary by personality and experience as much as the rest of the population—with one exception.
+Often these high-powered executives think they know everything there is to know about money and negotiation.
+Perhaps in their respective fields, they do!

 Why is that?

-Dan Resendes, our Chief Consulting Officer, who has been supporting clients now for 17 years points out the following common mistakes executives make when approaching the negotiation of a new compensation package:
+Dan Resendes is our Chief Consulting Officer and has been supporting clients now for 17 years.
+Dan points out common mistakes executives make when approaching the negotiation of a new compensation package:

-Hubris – they think they already know everything there is to know about this subject.
+Hubris – they think they already know everything there is to know about money and compensation.
 Consider this: the average executive negotiates a package four or five times in his or her lifetime.
 We currently do this four or five times per week.
 Who do you think has more experience?

-Email – some executives are uncomfortable face to face or even virtually when they are asking for concessions, so they hide behind emails.
-This is a bad strategy as it eliminates the necessary signaling and reading of signals that goes into all human communication—especially a process as nuanced as negotiating compensation.
+Email – some executives are uncomfortable face-to-face or even virtually when they are asking for concessions, so they hide behind emails.
+This is a bad strategy.
+It eliminates the necessary signaling and reading of signals that goes into all human communication—especially a process as nuanced as negotiating compensation.

 Culture – company executives will often perceive candidates’ attempts at negotiating compensation as “outside of the culture, illogical, or unreasonable,” because candidates do not take the time to ask the right questions or do the research to understand the potential employer’s norms and mindset.

-Our comprehensive, five-step career change process includes a number of sub-steps that assess and then redirect clients’ compensation strategy.
-We begin by understanding all ways in which the client has been remunerated in the past (what is normal and comfortable for the client?).
+We begin by understanding all ways in which the client has been remunerated in the past.
+We learn what is normal and comfortable for the client.
 Then we typically examine the opportunities in the benefits area—a compensation element that many clients would otherwise overlook.
 Additionally, we examine the further potential components related to relocation expenses and severance terms.

-In total, over the last 30 years we have assembled an impressive list of more than 100 compensation items with which we prepare our clients to leave no stone un-turned.
-Of course we counsel our clients to always obtain an offer in writing no matter how cordial the relations are with the prospective employer, because only when you hold a valid offer in writing do you really have any significant leverage in the compensation negotiation.
+Over the last 30 years we have assembled an impressive list of more than 100 compensation items in total.
+We prepare our clients to leave no stone un-turned.
+We counsel our clients to obtain an offer in writing—no matter how cordial the relations are with the prospective employer.
+Only when you hold a valid offer in writing do you really have any significant leverage in the compensation negotiation.

-There are also numerous cultural nuances that we coach our clients through, as well, for example, when the prospective employer asks, “What salary do you require?” we generally suggest that the client should not immediately offer a number, but rather respond with something like, “I am sure that your company has established a compensation range for this position and I would like to be respectful of your policies.
+There are also numerous cultural nuances that we coach our clients through, as well.
+For example, when the prospective employer asks, “What salary do you require?”
+We generally suggest that the client should not immediately offer a number.
+But rather respond with something like, “I am sure that your company has established a compensation range for this position and I would like to be respectful of your policies.
 When you look at my background and accomplishments, all I ask is that you make me a fair offer.”
-Despite clients’ natural inclination to grab the offer and run, this carefully choreographed stage of the negotiation can go on for a while as we help our clients understand the full range of compensation available through a company’s normal processes and policies before finally reaching a conclusion.
+Despite clients’ natural inclination to grab the offer and run, this carefully choreographed stage of the negotiation can go on for a while.
+We help our clients understand the full range of compensation available through a company’s normal processes and policies before finally reaching a conclusion.

 Well, we have helped more than 82 executive clients land the jobs of their choice (see the evidence on the Hiring Line) since the pandemic got serious in April, so, in a word: YES.